squeaky-pl/pystacia/doc/source/installation.rst

     instead of :term:`cPython` substitute `python` for `pypy` binary name.

 This will create my-project/my-project-env with virtual environment in it.
-You can put your virtual environment whereever you want but typically you do it under a subfolder inside your project folder to keep things together.
+You can put your virtual environment wherever you want but typically you do it under a subfolder inside your project folder to keep things together.

 Now the virtualenv is created you need to activate it so all the feature